tomgenoni/tt-handbook/packages/grid/README.md

     </div>
 </div>

-- In the examples the columns default to stacked, then side-by-side above the small breakpoint based on col widths.
+- In the examples the columns default to stacked, then side-by-side above the small breakpoint based on column widths.
 - Note the margin-bottom classes that apply only below the small breakpoint when columns are stacked.

 ```html